Last updated on

 The Texas Comptroller’s office will mail your LLC a “Welcome Letter” within a few weeks of your LLC being approved.
 It will be sent to your Registered Agent’s address.

 If you didn’t receive a “Welcome Letter” (which includes your WebFile Number), you can call the Texas Comptroller’s office at 800-442-3453.
-Their hours are 8am to 5pm, Monday through Friday.
+Their hours are 8am to 5pm Central Time, Monday through Friday.

 You will need your Texas Taxpayer ID Number though.
 That can be found by searching your LLC name on the Texas Taxable Entity Search page.